Rhodes (singer): 2015–present: Wishes

 Rhodes featured on Kygo's debut studio album Cloud Nine, providing the vocals for the track "Not Alone".

 On 9 June 2017, he released the single, "Sleep Is a Rose", and the music video for the song, which was recorded live, was released the same day on the Rhodes Vevo channel on YouTube.
 The song came to him one sleepless night in the Lake District.
 He was lying awake in a small cottage when he came up with the song.
 On 23 March he released a collaboration with German DJ Alle Farben of a cover of American country music duo Florida Georgia Line's song "H.O.L.Y.".

+In January 2023, Rhodes released his digital format album "Friends Like These" which he said he wrote from dreams and conversations with friends during the lockdown days of the Coronavirus disease (Covid-19) pandemic.

+In late 2023, Rhodes announced the release of his third studio album "Un-Finished" (Nettwerk Records).
+It was released on digital format and limited edition vinyl on 1 March 2024.